jaspector

 Business hours; contact office

-Typical inspection sequence: Foundation, framing, insulation, final
+Typical sequence: Foundation, framing, insulation, final

 Any construction, addition, alteration per Zoning Ordinance (adopted June 2024)

+Building permit fees in Dayton, ME are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not confirmed; contact office.
 Fees are calculated as: Not detailed in public sources.
 Plan check fee: Not published; contact office.

-1. Obtain building permit application online at dayton-me.gov or from Town Office 2.
+To apply for a building permit in Dayton, ME, follow these steps: 1.
+Obtain building permit application online at dayton-me.gov or from Town Office 2.
 New home construction also requires plumbing permit application 3.
 Submit to Town Office or Code Enforcement Officer 4.
 Review for compliance 5.
 Pay fee 6.
 Permit issued; post on job site